 Dicksonia antarctica (soft tree fern) is a member of the Dicksoniaceae family.
 This fern exhibits a tufted growth habit and is characterized by its evergreen foliage.
-It has a hardiness rating of half-hardy – unheated glasshouse/mild winter (-5 to 1ºc), and is hardy in coastal / mild areas except in hard winters and at risk from sudden (early) frosts. may be hardy elsewhere with wall shelter or good microclimate. can survive with artificial winter protection. .
+It has a hardiness rating of half-hardy – unheated glasshouse/mild winter (-5 to 1ºc) and is hardy in coastal / mild areas except in hard winters and at risk from sudden (early) frosts.
+May be hardy elsewhere with wall shelter or good microclimate.
+Can survive with artificial winter protection.

 | Seasonal colour |